Bocaue: Economy

 Bocaue's town center is 27 kilometers north of Manila if reached via the North Luzon Expressway (NLEX) and the Bocaue Exit (in Barangay Turo).
 NLEX provides fast transport to Metro Manila from where it begins at Mabalacat, Pampanga, and Bocaue is the expressway's middle route.

 The town's major industry is fireworks-making, which has earned it the tag "Fireworks Capital of the Philippines".
-Among the prominent firecracker stores in Bocaue is Eat Bulaga Fireworks, owned by fireworks maker Rommel Eustaquio and named after Eat Bulaga!, the longest-running noontime variety program in the Philippines.

-Tourism

-In November 2024, Senator Joel Villanueva, Vice Mayor Sherwin Tugna and National Commission for Culture and the Arts Executive Director Eric Zerrudo led the groundbreaking and time capsule laying for a P45- million Bocaue Museum and Cultural Hub at the 18th century Casa de Municipal de Bocaue which will feature a performance arts center and history hub.

 Sports and recreation

 The Philippine Sports Stadium in Ciudad de Victoria, Bocaue.

 The Philippine Stadium, also known as the New Era University Stadium, is a sports stadium located inside the Ciudad de Victoria, a 75-hectare tourism enterprise zone located in the towns of Bocaue and Santa Maria, Bulacan.
 With a capacity of up to 25,000, it became the biggest stadium in the Philippines upon its completion.

 The Philippine Arena during the opening of the 2019 Southeast Asian Games.

 The Philippine Arena, an indoor multi-purpose arena and the centerpiece of Ciudad de Victoria, is located just adjacent to the Philippine Stadium.
 With a seating capacity of 55,000 it became the largest indoor arena in the world upon its completion in 2014.